Masters India

 2-Wheelers

-2-Wheelers attract GST of 28% and a cess of 3%.
-That means the consumer ends up paying 31% of the value as tax.
+2-Wheelers attract a GST of 28% and a cess of 3%.
+This means the consumer ends up paying 31% of the value as tax.

 Commercial Vehicles